 Some use a Magic Eraser in conjunction with the spray vinegar.

-Then spray onto your glass shower doors thoroughly.
+Then spray the mixture onto your glass shower doors thoroughly.
 You may want to spray a few times and over-emphasize spraying the top of the doors as the cleaning solution will run down.

 Allow the homemade cleaning solvent to sit about 10 minutes to allow it to do its thing.
 Then, follow up using a Scrub Daddy or teflon coated kitchen scrubbie.
 But again, you don’t scrub too hard.

-You may have to repeat this process as to how long the soap scum has been on the glass.
+You may have to repeat this process if there is more aged soap scum on the glass or your shower surround.

-Precautions before using any household cleaning solvents to clean your shower
+What precautions should you take before using any household cleaning solvents to clean your shower?

 I can’t stress enough to make certain you take safety measures before figuring out how to clean glass shower doors and the inside of your shower.